-One of the most famous beaches in Paros is Kolympethres, known for its unusual rock formations, shallow crystalline waters and golden sands.
-When you’re not sunbathing, the shallow waters make for excellent snorkeling, thanks to the super clear water and warm Cyclades weather.
+One of the most famous beaches in Paros is Kolympethres, known for its unusual rock formations, shallow crystalline waters, and golden sands.
+When you’re not sunbathing, the shallow waters make for excellent snorkelling, thanks to the super-clear water and warm Cyclades weather.
 Further south, Paros Parasporos beach lies just outside Paraika, the island’s capital, and is home to a livelier atmosphere thanks to the beach bars dotted along the coast.
 If you’re looking for somewhere to stay nearby, Mythic Exclusive Retreat is a five-minute drive away yet offers you a tranquil respite after a day in the sun.
-Active types should seek out Golden Beach on the East coast: this 700-metre-stretch of golden sand is the go-to spot for all kinds of water sports – in fact, the Professional Windsurfing World Cup is held here each year in August.
+Active types should seek out Golden Beach on the East coast: this 700-metre-stretch of golden sand is the go-to spot for all kinds of water sports: in fact, the Professional Windsurfing World Cup is held here each year in August.

 Best for partying: Mykonos